 We analyzed the best-fitting substitution model of protein evolution between the best-fitting empirical substitution models according ProtTest framework and the two mean-field SCS models (Neutral and Fitness) (Table 1).
 We ran 10,000 simulations per model using different prior distributions for the substitution rate per site depending on the analysis (Table 1).
 Choosing a prior distribution too wide or too narrow can affect the results (Beaumont 2010).
 In particular, the SS related with the amino acids replacements will have values far from the observed SS values.
 The first example of the monkeypox TNF (Table 1) illustrates the importance of choosing appropriate prior distributions.
-Here, narrowing the prior distribution changed completely the best-fitting substitution model estimation and the goodness of fit (Table S3; Supplementary Data).
-Regarding the SS, we recommend use all of them, however, the DGREM_sd (which measures the standard deviation of the sequences folding stability of each MSA) could be problematic.
+Here, narrowing the prior distribution changed the estimated best-fitting substitution model and the goodness of fit (Table S3, Supplementary Data).
+Regarding the SS, we generally recommend the user to calculated all of them, however the DGREM_sd (which measures the standard deviation of the sequences folding stability of each MSA) could be problematic.
 In some cases, the stability of the simulated sequences could be very different among them, resulting in high standard deviation and therefore far from the observed SS.
-The cases in which the observed and the calculated SS are distant may decreased the power of ABC to distinguish among the models, and cause it to lose robustness, affecting the estimation of the best-fitting substitution model.
+Consequently, this may decreased the power of ABC to distinguish among the models, and cause it to lose robustness, affecting the estimation of the best-fitting substitution model.
 We exemplify this weakness with the SARS-CoV endopeptidase C30 (Table 1), where using or not the the DGREM_sd (SS ID 2) dramatically affects the estimation and the goodness of fit (Table S3).
 Finally, we also tested of mnlogistic and neuralnet methods using TNF family.
 In this case, we were able to run the framework without any error and we obtain the same best-fitting substitution model with the three methods.
-For all these analyses we used a tolerance value of 0.005 or 0.1 and 100 pseudo-observed simulations for cross-validation.
+For all these analyses we used a tolerance value of 0.5% or 10%, and 100 pseudo-observed simulations for cross-validation.
 We consider that we obtained good predictions about the best-fitting substitution models for the different protein families (Table 1) supported by the p-values of the goodness of fit (Table S3).